arsium/Custom-Winform-MakeWinformGreatAgain/README.md

 Note :
 * -when you use Custom Rounded Border , set formborderstyle to none
 * -when you use Custom Rounded Border , don't use Colored border and vice-versa , there are conflicts with this 2 properties | this is beta
+* -it will be often updated
+* -I can't make dropshadow , just don't ask for this too complicated shit
+* -This is just zone color , so if you but any controls like button , it will hide the border